noahgibbs/codefolio_middleman/source/posts/2015-10-20-good-resources-for-learning-devops-as-a-developer.html.md

-You can see an example of one way to set it up in my <a href="https://github.com/noahgibbs/madscience">Ruby Mad Science open-source software</a>, but please don't purchase <a href="http://rails-deploy-in-an-hour.com">the associated class</a>.
+You can see an example of one way to set it up in my <a href="https://github.com/noahgibbs/madscience">Ruby Mad Science open-source software</a>, but please don't purchase the associated class.
 I'm in the process of winding it down.

 For pretty much the same reason, it turns out.
 Deployment is something